PolarRobotics/PR-Docs/docs/source/training/programming-cyoa.md

 - **O3** – Send the output of one joystick of the PS5 controller to the serial monitor.
 - Make a button press of the PS5 controller trigger your "drive forward" code from before.
 - Send the output of one joystick from the PS5 controller to a motor.
-- Implement a control scheme.v
+- Implement a control scheme.
-- **O4** – Drive a lineman from a controller.
+- **O4** – Drive a robot from a controller.
 - **C3** – Implement an acceleration curve to your drive controls.

 ## Creating a PlatformIO Project